-Have you ever wondered what a large homeschooling family schedule looks like?
-Or maybe you’re a homeschool parent having a hard time trying to organize it all.
-Today I’m walking you through every hour of our homeschool day to show you what it looks like, how it works and some tips for creating your own!
+Have you ever wondered what homeschooling schedules look like for large families?
+Or maybe you’re also a homeschool parent who’s having a hard time trying to organize it all.
+Today I’m walking you through every hour of our homeschool day to show you what it looks like, how it works and some tips for creating your own.
 Whether you’re trying to teach a child in middle school or create a kindergarten homeschool schedule, this should get you on the right track.

-Hey guys!
 It seems that every time I bring up homeschooling on social media these days someone is asking what our day looks like.
 Well today’s the day that I pull back the curtain on life as a homeschool mom of a big family!
-Not that it’s all that terribly exciting, but I was curious myself before we got into the swing of things so hopefully this will help another mom or dad out there starting their own homeschool journey.
+Not that it’s all that terribly exciting, but I was curious myself before we got into the swing of things so hopefully this will help other homeschool parents out there starting their own homeschool journeys.

-That’s OK!
 In fact that’s one of the very many benefits of homeschooling.
 We get to create a schedule and plan that works best for us at whatever stage of life we’re in.
 Regardless of our stage of life, however, I try to always fit in the important things which include some learning time, some down time, play times and chore times.

 Daily Homeschool Schedule